The public perception of a writer

 Following on from yesterday’s blog post https://havewehadhelp.wordpress.com/2015/01/09/the-guardian-another-progress-report/ a few thoughts occurred.

-First of all, while a mere thirty-nine of the three hundred and thirty four people who currently follow my blog ‘liked’ the post, even though according to my blog’s stats only twenty four actually read it, five responded, three by reblogging.
+First of all, while a mere thirty-nine of the eight hundred and ninety-six people who currently follow my blog ‘liked’ the post, even though according to my blog’s stats only twenty four actually read it, five responded, three by reblogging.
 Why people merely click ‘like’ without reading a post totally baffles me.
 But there you go – it happens not only here on my blog but on most Social Media sites, in most cases out of pure habit.
 Don’t think for one moment that I’m not grateful for the fact that you ‘liked’ my post – I am.
 But if you are going to ‘like’ any post on any Social Media site, whether its a blog like this one or Facebook etal, at least read it first, otherwise how will you know that you actually like it or not?

 Now for the real reason for this blog post.
 What one person said when she commented got me thinking.
 She began by saying, “Nifty how you’re taking potential readers on your writing journey.”
 To which I replied, “I can’t think of a better way for all writers to destroy the illusion that we writers somehow aren’t like everyone else can you?
 Plus, by posting the Progress Reports, hopefully by the time the book comes out, at least it will ensure that a few people want to buy and read it.”
 This morning I found another comment from her.
 Here is what she said in reply to my reply, “Yes, I see that.
 An interesting adventure for all interested.”